nustarada/new_portfolio/replit.md

 # Overview
-This is a high-performance full-stack portfolio website for Karan Gadhave featuring modern design, optimized animations, and comprehensive performance monitoring.
-The application uses PostgreSQL database with Drizzle ORM and includes performance-optimized components with lazy loading, throttling, and GPU acceleration.
+This is a high-performance full-stack portfolio website for Karan Gadhave featuring modern design and optimized animations.
+The application uses PostgreSQL database with Drizzle ORM and includes performance-optimized components with lazy loading, animation throttling, and GPU acceleration for smooth user experience.

 # User Preferences
 Preferred communication style: Simple, everyday language.